LOCAL RULES

 1. No "hard ball" batting practice is allowed before games at any field used by NSLL

-2. Managers or coaches ARE PERMITTED to warm up a pitcher at home plate or in the bullpen or elsewhere at any time including in-game warm-up, pre-game warm-up, and in other instances.
+2. Managers and coaches ARE PERMITTED to warm up a pitcher at home plate or in the bullpen or elsewhere at any time including in-game warm-up, pre-game warm-up, and in other instances.
 They may also stand by to observe a pitcher during warm-up in the bullpen.